 Why Does It Take So Long to Grade AP Tests?

-Okay, so the fact that scores come out online saves some time, but why does it take them two months to grade AP exams when you can get your ACT and SAT scores after just a few weeks?
+While the fact that AP scores come out online saves some time, why does it take the College Board two months to grade AP exams when you can get your SAT scores after just a few weeks?

-The reason is that it takes a long time to grade the free response.
-The multiple choice sections are graded by computer, but the free responses aren’t graded until the annual AP Reading conference in June.
+The reason for this is that it takes a long time to grade free-response questions.
+Although the multiple-choice sections are graded by a computer, free responses aren’t graded until the annual AP Reading conference in June.
 This year's conference dates go from June 2 to June 18.

-The AP Reading is basically a huge conference where thousands of high school teachers and college professors gather to grade all of the AP free response sections.
-The AP reading lasts two weeks.
-Since it doesn’t start until June (to accommodate teachers’ and professors’ schedules), it makes the scoring process longer.
+This event is basically a huge conference where thousands of high school teachers and professors gather to grade all the free-response sections on AP tests.
+The AP Reading usually lasts about two weeks.
+Since it doesn’t start until June (to accommodate teachers’ and professors’ schedules), this makes the AP scoring process take longer.

-Once the conference wraps up, College Board has to work quickly to combine the free response scores with the multiple choice scores, weight them, and then scale them to the 1 to 5 score.
-(For more on AP scoring, see our article.)
-They have just two weeks to do all of this before scores are posted in July!
+Once the conference is done, the College Board must work quickly to combine the free-response scores with the multiple-choice scores; this process involves weighing and then scaling them to the final 1-5 scoring scale.
+Readers have just two weeks to do all of this before final AP scores are posted online in July.

-So even though it takes two months, it’s actually quite the feat for over 4 million exams to be graded by real people every single year.
+Even though the entire scoring process takes two months, it’s actually quite a feat for more than four million AP exams to be graded by real people every single year!

-In case you’re wondering, there is no way to see your scores before they get posted online.
-You’ll have to be patient and occupy yourself in the meantime.
+Since there's no way to see your AP scores before they're posted online, you’ll have to be patient and find a way to occupy yourself in the meantime.

-Since AP exams end in early May but most school years last until June, make sure to finish the school year strong.
-Your GPA is very important in college admissions, so use your time now that the AP tests are over to maximize your grades, especially in your AP classes.
+AP exams end in early May, but because most school years last until late May or June, try to finish the school year strong.
+Your GPA is very important in college admissions, so use your time (now that the AP tests are over!) to maximize your grades, especially in your AP classes.

-If you are a freshman or sophomore, you should also use this time to jumpstart your ACT or SAT studying.
-It may seem early, but the earlier in your career you begin studying for these tests, the more familiar you'll become with them (and the better you're likely to do).
+If you're a freshman or sophomore, you might want to use this time to jumpstart your ACT or SAT prep.
+It might seem early, but the earlier in your career you begin studying for these tests, the more familiar you'll become with them (and the better you're likely to do).

-If you are a junior, hopefully you’ve already taken the SAT or ACT at least once, but if you haven’t, definitely use the time after your AP test to study for one or the other!
-Or if you have taken it already but are going to retake it, make sure to study once you are through with AP tests.
+If you're a junior, you’ve hopefully already taken the SAT/ACT at least once.
+However, if you haven’t, definitely use the time after your AP test to study for one.
+If you've already taken the SAT/ACT but plan to retake the test, try to dive into your studies once you're done with AP tests.

-If you’re a senior, you will likely have already gotten your college decisions by the time APs are done, so finish the year out strong and enjoy graduation!
+If you’re a senior, you'll likely have already gotten your college decisions by the time AP tests are done, so finish the year strong and enjoy graduation!

-What To Do After You Get Your Scores
+What to Do After You Get Your AP Scores

-If you pass your exams, you can start exploring AP’s college database to see where you can get credit for your scores.
-You can also read about AP’s score reporting services and begin thinking about the college application process (if you're a junior).
+If you've passed your AP exams, start exploring the College Board's college database to see where you can get credit for your scores.
+You can also read about the College Board's score reporting service and begin thinking more about the college application process (if you're a junior).

 It won't be too long until you'll be filling this out for the first time.
 Start researching your options now!

 On the other hand, if you didn't pass an AP test, you might want to consider retaking the exam next year, especially if it’s a course you want to get college credit for.
 Talk to your guidance counselor and/or AP teacher to discuss your options.

 Finally, check back online in August to see if you qualified for any of the AP Student awards.
-These are basically awards you get if you earn a certain amount of passing scores.
-If you get an award, it will be included on any score reports you send to colleges.
-Learn more at the AP awards page on the AP student site.
+These are basically awards you get if you earn a certain number of passing scores on the AP tests.
+If you win an award, it will be included on any score reports you send to colleges.
+Nice!

-- Develop your SAT/ACT studying timeline to maximize your score
+- Develop an SAT/ACT studying timeline to maximize your score

-- Learn about strategies to improve SAT Math, Critical Reading, Writing, and Essay sections
+- Learn key strategies to improve your scores on SAT Math, Reading, Writing, and the Essay

-- Learn the most common ACT mistake and learn to write a perfect essay
+- Hear about the most common ACT mistake and get tips on how to write a perfect essay

 - Find practice tests for both the SAT and the ACT, for free online